arkwu-share/productivity-notes/tools_windows.md

     https://www.rizonesoft.com/introducing-notepad3/

-## Windows icon Windows Sysinternals - a suite of advanced system utilities tools
+## Windows Sysinternals - a suite of advanced system utilities tools
 This contains some very useful tools to control Windows system, a typical one: process monitor.

     https://docs.microsoft.com/en-us/sysinternals/